gsoules/MkDocs/digital-archive/docs/archivist/attach-file.md

 # Attach an Image or PDF to an Item

-An item can have a digital image file or a PDF file attached to it.
+You can attach a digital image file or a PDF file to an item.
 A digital image file is like a scan of a photograph or document, or a photograph taken with a digital camera.
 *Attached* means that the file becomes associated with the item such that whenever you view the item's metadata, you also see the image or PDF.
 You can attach multiple image and/or PDF files to a single item.